kenbockler/cosmos-odyssey-core/readme.md

     cd cosmos-odyssey-core
     ```

-3. Build the project:
+3. Clean and build the project:

     ```bash
-    ./gradlew build
+    ./gradlew clean build
     ```

 ### Running the Core Server